top of page

 Rosita Unrefined, whole-food cod liver oil is a natural source of omega-3, vitamin A, and vitamin D. It contains these nutrients in their original state, as found in the fish.
 Unlike nearly all cod liver and fish oils, it does not contain added synthetic vitamins, has not had the structure of the fatty acids altered, and has not been heavily refined.
 It helps keep the eyes moisturized and lubricated, promotes circulation, and reduces oxidative stress.*

 Next up is a whole-food zinc supplement.
 NZ Pure Health Oyster zinc contains zinc in its whole food, bioavailable form, and naturally occurring copper, which helps to prevent a copper deficiency that can happen when taking zinc supplements long term.
-In addition, it is easy to absorb and gentle on the stomach, unlike most zinc supplements which cause an upset stomach.
+In addition, it is easy to absorb and gentle on the stomach, unlike most zinc supplements, which cause an upset stomach.*

 Nourishing your eyes will benefit not only them but your whole body.
 Including more whole foods, drinking water, getting sunshine, and reducing stress will help you feel much better.
-You don’t have to try and do it all at once.
+You don’t have to try to do it all at once.
 Making small, consistent lifestyle changes builds up over time, snowballing into lasting beneficial changes.

-Eye Health and Vision Support
+Eye Health Questions And Support

 bottom of page